choria-legacy/marionette-collective/website/index.md

  * See it in action in our [Screencasts]
  * Read the [GettingStarted] and [Configuration] guides for installation instructions
  * Read the [Terminology] page if you see any words where the meaning in the context of MCollective is not clear
+ * Read the [ChangeLog] page to see how MCollective has developed
  * Learn how to write basic reports for your servers - [NodeReports]
  * Learn how to write simple Agents and Clients using our [Simple RPC Framework][SimpleRPCIntroduction]
  * The author maintains some agents and clients on another project [here][PluginsSite].